GLOBAL MARKETS-Fed's short-term funding CP plan boosts stocks, dollar

 By Herbert Lash

-NEW YORK, March 17 (Reuters) - A gauge of global equity markets and gold rose on Tuesday after the U.S. Federal Reserve said it would buy short-term corporate debt directly from companies to help relieve credit markets under strain by the impact of coronavirus epidemic.
+NEW YORK, March 17 (Reuters) - Gold and a gauge of global equity markets rose on Tuesday after the Federal Reserve said it would buy short-term corporate debt directly from companies to help relieve credit markets under strain from the economic impact of coronavirus epidemic.

-The renewal of the financial crisis-era Commercial Paper Funding Facility, first used in 2008, will provide a backstop to that market, a key funding source for a range of businesses for which liquidity has dried up recently.
+The renewal of the financial crisis-era Commercial Paper Funding Facility, first used in 2008, will provide a backstop to that market, a key funding source for a range of businesses that have seen liquidity dry.

 The Fed said the Treasury would provide $10 billion of credit protection to the central bank's commercial paper operation.

-Gold snapped a five-session decline on the funding effort and stocks on Wall Street rose as the move eased growing fears of a liquidity crunch due to the coronavirus.
+Gold snapped a five-session decline on the funding effort and stocks on Wall Street rose as the move eased growing fears of a liquidity crunch due to an epidemic expected to slam world growth as businesses shut and countries close their borders.

+"For commercial paper to seize up, that is an ominous sign of bad things to come," said Chad Morganlander, senior portfolio manager at Washington Crossing Advisors in Florham Park, New Jersey.

 "The question is, are authorities doing all that they can to soften the blow of the social distancing recession?
 I don't think we're there yet," Kelly said.